google/osv-scanner/docs/output.md

 osv-scanner --format sarif your/project/dir
 ```

 Outputs the result in the [SARIF](https://sarifweb.azurewebsites.net/) v2.1.0 format.
 Each vulnerability (grouped by aliases) is a separate rule, and each package containing a vulnerable dependency is a rule violation.
+The help text within the SARIF report contains detailed information about the vulnerability and remediation instructions for how to resolve it.

 <details markdown="1">
 <summary><b>Sample SARIF output</b></summary>